 During the year ended June 30, 2005, the Commission issued \$167 million of 2004 Series B 30-year Revenue Bonds to fund capital projects at various higher education institutions in the State.
 The College was approved to receive \$8 million of these funds.
 State lottery funds will be used to repay the debt, although College revenues are pledged if lottery funds prove insufficient.
-The College has recognized approximately \$8,378,218 from these committed funds through June 30, 2016.
+The College has recognized approximately \$8,378,218 from these committed funds through June 30, 2017.

 On September 24, 2013 Eastern entered into a loan agreement with the West Virginia Development Office to provide funding for the new academic wing.
-The funding provided 7,500 square feet of classroom space which was substantially completed in summer 2015.
+The funding provided 7,500 square feet of classroom space.